open-cluster-management-io/open-cluster-management-io.github.io/content/_index.md

 ## Application lifecycle management

-Enable the Application Lifecycle Management add-on for delivery, upgrade, and configuration of applications on Kubernetes clusters.
+Enable the Application lifecycle management add-on for delivery, upgrade, and configuration of applications on Kubernetes clusters.
 For more details see [Application lifecycle management add-on](getting-started/integration/app-lifecycle).

 ## Cluster lifecycle management

-Using OKD and Hive technologies, enable the Cluster Lifecycle Management add-on to unlock enhanced multicluster management capabilities.
+Using OKD and Hive technologies, enable the Cluster lifecycle management add-on to unlock enhanced multicluster management capabilities.
 For more details see [Cluster lifecycle management add-on](getting-started/integration/cluster-lifecycle).